Codesmith Online Review

 - Engineering soft skills like technical communication, problem-solving, and debugging

-Codesmith’s admissions process is rigorous; many students prepare for 6 months to a year and take the tech interview multiple times.
-Students start by filling out an online application.
-They then sit for a non-technical interview so that a counselor can assess their drive and dedication.
+Codesmith’s admissions process is rigorous.
+In fact, many students prepare for six months to a year, taking the tech interview multiple times.
+To begin, students fill out an online application.
+They then sit for a non-technical interview in which a counselor assesses their drive and dedication.
 After that, they go through a technical interview.
 Finally, if they pass the interview, the student will select their cohort and make payment arrangements.

 Tuition for the immersive software engineering online bootcamp course is $18,800.
-Students have several different payment options:
+However, there are several payment options:

-- Financing—Codesmith partners with several loan providers to help you find a payment plan.
+- Loans – Codesmith partners with several loan providers to help you find a payment plan.

-- Scholarships—There are scholarships available for at-need students, including scholarships offered to women in tech, the LGBTQ community, and veterans.
+- Scholarships – There are scholarships available for at-need students.
+These include grants offered to women in tech, the LGBTQ community, and veterans.

 Codesmith offers career services that run concurrent to the coding instruction.
-Students develop their interview skills and find out how to build and advertise a resumé.
-After they graduate, the students maintain contact with the school and continue to train for the job search until they find employment.
+Because of this, students are able to develop their interview skills and find out how to build and advertise a resume.
+After they graduate, the students maintain contact with the school.
+They continue to train for the job search until they find employment.

-The school has a Council on Integrity in Results Reporting (CIRR) certification; the organization’s latest report (Jan-Jun 2019) shows Codesmith with a 92% success rate of their students finding mid- to senior-level jobs in tech firms within six months of graduation.
-These graduates had a median starting salary of $125k.
-Former students report that their time at the school gave them ample preparation for their new careers and instilled in them a new sense of value and purpose.
+The school has a Council on Integrity in Results Reporting (CIRR) certification.
+According to its 2019 H2 report, 80.6% of Codesmith Los Angeles Full-Stack Software Development students are employed in the field within six months of graduation.
+In addition, these graduates enjoy a median salary of $115,000.
+Former students report that their time at the school gave them ample preparation for their new careers.
+They also believe that Codesmith instilled in them a new sense of value and purpose.